-How are the interventions and support systems monitored as to their effectiveness?
+b) How are the interventions and support systems monitored as to their effectiveness?

 Depending on the intervention there are a number of ways that a provision is monitored for effectiveness.
-This could be one, or a combination of the following: At times a baseline assessment will take place at the beginning of the intervention - this will provide the point of reference for measuring progress made by a pupil - and a target outcome is set.
+This could be one, or a combination of the following: At times a baseline assessment will take place at the beginning of the intervention - this will provide the point of reference for measuring progress made by a student - and a target outcome is set.
 Regular reviews will take place to ensure that the intervention is having the intended effect.
-The regular reviews involve pupils and their parents or carers, as well as class teachers.
-A record is kept of agreed actions.
-This could be through observation from the professional delivering the intervention.
-Or reassessment by a professional following strategy they recommend, and are implemented separately by teachers and support staff.
+The regular reviews involve students and their parents/carers, as well as class teachers.
+Progress is at times monitored through observation from the professional delivering the intervention, or reassessment by a professional following strategy they recommend, and that have been implemented separately by teachers and support staff.

-Where difficulties persist despite high quality interventions and appropriate adjustments, advice and support may be requested from other professionals with the parents' consent.
+Where difficulties persist despite high quality interventions and appropriate adjustments, advice and support may be requested from other professionals with the parents'/carers' consent.
 This might involve: Speech and Language therapy services, Occupational therapist, Physiotherapist, CAMHS, advisory support teacher, Educational Physiologist or health services such as a Paediatrician.

-Where a pupil has an EHC Plan, reviews are held on an annual basis (Annual Review)
+Where a student has an EHC Plan, reviews are held on an annual basis (Annual Review)